jennerwein/whoami/README.md

 # whoami-py

-Whoami based on python with flask
+Whoami based on python with flask.
+You can start whoami-py by `./start-flask-python-run.sh`.